A paper-collage portrait of Jac created by her long-time friend, and fellow artist, Debbie Lee.

-On reading Andrew Motion’s review of the book Jim Perrin’s “West:” – (Guardian 24/7/10) – we felt impelled to respond.
-Our first comment was removed and when we tried later we had greater success as it was more than twelve hours before it was detected and again deleted.
+On reading Sir Andrew Motion’s review of Jim Perrin’s book, ‘West:’ in the Guardian 24/7/10 as well as the comments on the following thread, we felt impelled to respond.
+Our first comment was removed although when we tried later we had greater success as it was more than twelve hours before it was detected and again deleted.

-We have no idea how the system works and were naive enough to post a comment which, although truthful, caused offence!
+We had no idea how the system works and were naive enough to post a comment which, although absolutely truthful, caused offence!
+(Obviously, to Jim Perrin!)
 For our third attempt we invoked the Guardian’s famed freedom of speech.
-They left this up – we thanked them for it — although they did delete our next.
+They left this up — and we thanked them for it — although they did delete our next.

-Our sister, Jac, can no longer speak for herself; we know that she would be completely devastated by the latest ungentlemanly exposures and as we said in one of our comments, “the dead have no right of reply.”
-Therefore, we intend, on her behalf, to set the record straight.
+Our sister, Jac, can no longer speak for herself; we know that she would be completely devastated by the latest ungentlemanly exposures not only in Jim Perrin’s dreadful book but in the gratuitous comments of ‘Melangell’ (JP?) on the Guardian thread and as we said in one of our comments, ‘the dead have no right of reply.’
+Therefore we intend, on her behalf, and at every opportunity to set the record straight.
 We will not hide behind anonymity, nor use sophistry; we will tell only the truth.

-In a query on this Guardian thread “joofofthedownes” asked if we could give something of Jac’s history, and yes, she certainly was a most fascinating and talented person who was greatly loved and admired.
-We hope to tell of her, sadly all too short, life as we know it and we have many lovely photographs to show of her work.
+In a query on this Guardian thread ‘joofofthedownes’ asked if we could give something of Jac’s history, and yes, she was certainly a most fascinating and talented person who was greatly loved and admired; by her family of course, but also by so many with whom she came into contact; she was a very special and life-enhancing person.
+We hope to tell of her life as we know it — sadly shortened as it was, and we have many lovely photographs to show of her work.

 Jac’s sisters: Elisabeth Simpson, Caroline Hardaker and Alex Richardson.